 There are many possible underlying causes of fatigue, some of which have medical treatment options.
 Where possible, the best way to combat fatigue is to find out and treat the underlying cause.
 For instance, there are medications available for fatigue caused by anemia.

 Vomiting and nausea

-Vomiting or nausea is common to those undergoing chemotherapy.
-It can be managed with anti-sickness drugs that can be prescribed by a doctor.
-It should be noted, however, that these drugs can also have their own side-effects.
+Vomiting and/or nausea is common to those undergoing chemotherapy.
+It can be managed with anti-sickness drugs which can be prescribed by a doctor.
+It should be noted, however, that these drugs can also have their own side effects.

-Hair loss is common but won’t affect all individuals.
+Many people find that hair loss is one of the most distressing side effects of chemo treatment.
+This side effect is common but won’t affect all people.
 The head is the most common location for hair loss, though other regions of the body can also be affected.
-In almost all cases the hair will grow back once the chemotherapy has been completed.
+In almost all cases, the hair will grow back once chemotherapy has been completed.

-By lowering the amount of red blood cells in the body, chemotherapy can also result in anaemia.
-Symptoms of anaemia can include fatigue, heart palpitations, shortness of breath and paleness of complexion.
-Treatments for anaemia differ according to its seriousness, meaning individuals should be sure to consult their doctor to find out their options.
+By lowering the amount of red blood cells in the body, chemotherapy can also result in anemia.
+Symptoms of anemia can include:

 Sex and fertility issues